AUDIO VERSION: YouTube Podbean

 So why was God so angry with Moses?
 Because as the head of the household, He holds Moses responsible for making sure this duty is done.
 God is rightfully ticked that after Moses has had such a personal encounter with God, he’s still blowing off one of God’s well-known requirements for the Jews.
 Moses’ attitude needs some adjusting here.
 He was giving Yahweh flack at the burning bush scene earlier in this same chapter, and now he’s shirking in his duties as the spiritual leader of the home.
 Happily, Zipporah steps in and saves him from God’s wrath by doing what Moses had left undone.

-For another time when Moses got in big trouble with Yahweh, see Understanding Yahweh: Why Moses & Aaron Were Banned From The Promised Land.
+Understanding Yahweh: Why Moses & Aaron Were Banned From The Promised Land.